TCattd/HTMX-API-WP/README.md

 });
 ```

-Assuming YOUR_PLUGIN_PATH is already defined and points to your plugin's root directory, the above code will change the path of the HTMX templates folder to YOUR_PLUGIN_PATH/htmx-templates/.
+Assuming `YOUR_PLUGIN_PATH` is already defined and points to your plugin's root directory, the above code will change the path of the HTMX templates folder to `YOUR_PLUGIN_PATH/htmx-templates/`.

 ## Security